Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             just insert space between each feature, such as gene CDS.
       --tss_fuzzy TSS_FUZZY, -fu TSS_FUZZY
-                            If --compare_TSS is assigned. please type the fuzzy for comparing TSS with transcript here.
+                            If --compare_TSS is assigned, please type the fuzzy for comparing TSS with transcript here.
 Default is 5.
       --table_best, -tb     The output table only includes the information of the highest expressed library.
 Default is False.